-The surf season runs April through to October, although there can be waves March and November.
+Surf season in the Maldives runs from April through to October, although there can be waves in March and November.
 The best time will depend on your skill level and the type of waves you want to surf!

-We have three left hand parks close to the island off of Jetty C, these break in deeper water and again are suitable, with each peak having a varying level of difficulty, the peak nearest the reef marker can hold a hollow wave, and as you pass further away the wave fattens out.
-Suitable for intermediate-advanced surfers on larger days 5'-6' and 6'+ on larger days during peak season.
+We have three left hand parks close to the island off of Jetty C, each peak having a varying level of difficulty, the peak nearest the reef marker can hold a hollow wave, and as you pass further away the wave fattens out.
+These are suitable for intermediate-advanced surfers on larger days 5'-6' and 6'+ on larger days during peak season.
 On smaller days 2'-3' it is possible for a beginner to ride these waves as long as they are turning and trimming, and know when to kick out.
 There is also a right handed off of the Jetty C which is shallow fast and hollow, only for the crazy crew!

-Outside the watersports Centre we have a shoulder breaking into the lagoon 1'-3' ideal for first lessons as the wave breaks into the deep sand bottomed lagoon.
-Across the channel from SSLM is petrol island a fun bowl shaped reef that produces an "A" frame, Ying yang takes much of the power away from this swell that hits PI, giving us an option when Ying Yang is to big, blown out, or for intermediate surfers, breaks at 3'-4' on the occasional days 5'-6', the wave is a short ride with an easy paddle back to the peak.
+Outside the watersports centre we have a shoulder breaking into the lagoon 1'-3' ideal for first lessons as the wave breaks into the deep sand bottomed lagoon.
+Across the channel from SSLM is petrol island, a fun bowl shaped reef that produces an "A" frame.
+Ying yang takes much of the power away from this swell that hits PI, giving us an option when Ying Yang is too big, blown out, or for intermediate surfers.
+This breaks at 3'-4', on the occasional days 5'-6', the wave is a short ride with an easy paddle back to the peak.